-Coalition is elected at the next election it will not proceed with the North West Metro rail link.
-Top-up funding has occurred in four of the past five years, and the request before the Parliament is less than half that required in previous years and constitutes less than 1 per cent of the total State budget.
-The Federal Government introduced 12 such bills for additional spending over and above its normal budget requirements in the past five years.
+The Treasurer informs me that the bill includes \$140 million to reduce debt accrued during the construction of the Epping to Chatswood rail link, on top of the \$960 million in rail debt repayments announced in this year's budget.
+With the lemma Government investing a record \$17.7 billion over the next decade on new rail infrastructure, including \$12 billion on the North West Metro project, it is prudent financial management for the Government to pay down debt where it can.
+Top-up funding has occurred in four of the past five years.
+This request before the Parliament is less than half that required in previous years and constitutes less than 1 per cent of the total State budget.
+The Federal Government introduced 12 such bills for additional spending over and above its normal budget requirements over the past five years.
 The practice of introducing further appropriation bills has enhanced accountability for the expenditure of public moneys from the Consolidated Fund.
-It is further evidence of the Government's commitment to transparent and full financial reporting to the Parliament and the community.
+It is further evidence of the Government's commitment to transparent and full financial reporting to Parliament and the community.
 I commend the bill to the House.